ignacioroan/movieme/README.md

 * An animated toast effect for the searcher once the user performs a search
 * An icon rotation for the order button

+## <a name="testing">Testing

+The application has been tested in a limited number of browsers:

++ macOS 10.15.3
+  * Chrome 80.0.3987.122
+  * Safari 13.0.5
+  * Firefox 73.0.1
++ iOS 13.3.1
+  * Chrome
+  * Safari
++ iPadOS 13.3.1
+  * Chrome
+  * Safari

+Testing is without a doubt something to be improved in this application, includind unit testing coverage.

 ## <a name="about-the-application"></a>About the application

 Some considerations have to be taken into account about the time dedicated to this application.